Idolized22/Coco-llike-dataset-creator/README.md

 ## How to Create the Dataset

-1. use the [ wkentaro/labelme](https://github.com/wkentaro/labelme) to annotate your data
+1. Use the [ wkentaro/labelme](https://github.com/wkentaro/labelme) to annotate your data
-2. edit CreateDataSet inputDict  as follows
+2. Edit CreateDataSet inputDict  as follows
   -input = path\to\your\Inputfolder   at the following format : (Bug therefore the fornat is required )
    * Inputfoder
       -subfolder1 - containing  data - Imgs and annotations